omshewale30/career-copilot2.0/README.md

-# Jobbernaut Tailor
+# Career Copilot 2.0

 **Stop wasting hours customizing resumes.
 Let AI do it in seconds.**

-Jobbernaut Tailor is an intelligent automation system that transforms your master resume into perfectly tailored resumes and cover letters for every job you apply to.
+Career Copilot 2.0 is an intelligent automation system that transforms your master resume into perfectly tailored resumes and cover letters for every job you apply to.
 Copy-paste a job description, run one command, and get professional PDFs ready to submit.

 ---